 What about other specialties membership and fellowship exams?

-Unlike most medical and surgical specialties where specialty training is after MRCP MRCS, many other membership and fellowship exams are not the midway between being a registrar and consultant.
-Some of them are in between intermediate and higher level training during the specialty training, some of them are in between specialty and sub-specialty training.
+Unlike most medical and surgical specialties where specialty training is after MRCP MRCS, many other membership and fellowship exams are not midway between being a registrar and consultant.
+Some of them are in between intermediate and higher-level training during the specialty training, some of them are in between specialty and sub-specialty training.